lekkodev/react-sdk/README.md

     npmRegistryServer: https://buf.build/gen/npm/v1
 ```

-Then, you can add the package to your project by running `npm install @lekko/node-server-sdk` or `yarn add @lekko/node-server-sdk`.
+Then, you can add the package to your project by running `npm install @lekko/react-sdk` or `yarn add @lekko/react-sdk`.

 ### Client API Keys

-You will need to generate an API key [API key](../../start.md#api-key) and optionally can restrict config evaluations to specific namespaces that are needed by the client.
+You will need to generate an API key and optionally can restrict config evaluations to specific namespaces that are needed by the client.

 ## Usage

 ### Setting up the API key and repository

-- Create a .env file to provide your credentials and api information to the sdk
+- Create a .env file to provide your credentials and API information to the SDK

 - Reference if you are using react-create-app: https://create-react-app.dev/docs/adding-custom-environment-variables/
 - Reference if you are using webpack: https://www.npmjs.com/package/dotenv-webpack

 ```
-REACT_APP_API_KEY=<your api key>
+REACT_APP_API_KEY=<your API key>
 REACT_APP_REPOSITORY_OWNER=<owner name>
 REACT_APP_REPOSITORY_NAME=<repo name>
 ```

 > **Note**
 >
-> The current react sdk usage is limited to a single repository.
+> The current React SDK usage is limited to a single repository.

 - Create a set of evaluations that should be available upon initial app load.
 You must specify the namespace, config name, evaluation result type, and optionally provide a context.
 If a context is not provided, the evaluation will result in the default value for that config.